glouw/c8c/README.md

 will build the compiler, assembler, and virtual machine.
 Assembly unit tests (tasm) and source unit tests (tc8c) will then be built with the assembler and compiler.

-C8C is typeless.
-Everything is one byte in size.
+c8c is typeless; everything is one byte big.

-You'll be right at home with the c8c syntax:

     add(a, b)
     {